 Try: A Vertical Layout

 If a horizontal layout tricks the eye into thinking that a space looks longer, then a vertical layout gives the appearance of more height—and it's also a welcome adjustment.
 Vertical layouts make vanities appear taller, especially when paired with trendy floating sinks.
-And if a shower is tucked away into a nook, then vertical tiles will make it feel more spacious.

 Skip: Staggered Tiles